carneades/carneades-3/doc/manual/administration.md

   $ lein ring server 8080

-(*Note: Change the name of the PolicyModellingTool package to CarneadesWebApp. *)

 1. Using the Web client with your Web browser

-- Point your browser to http://localhost:8080/policymodellingtool/#/introduction
+- Point your browser to http://localhost:8080/carneades/#/introduction

 (*Note: Change "policymodellingtool" to "carneades" in these URLs.*)